51Degrees/device-detection-node/readme.md

   - Install C build tools:
     - Windows:
       - You will need either Visual Studio 2019 or the [C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) installed.
+        - Minimum platform toolset version is `v142`
+        - Minimum Windows SDK version is `10.0.18362.0`

 If you have Visual Studio Code, you'll still need to install the build tools from the link above.
     - Linux/MacOS:
       - You will need a C++ compiler which supports C++11.
 The compiler will and other build tools will be selected by CMake automatically based on your environment.
 - Build steps:
   - Navigate to fiftyone.devicedetection.onpremise.
+  - Rename the `binding.51d` to `binding.gyp`
+  - Run `npm install`
+    - Alternatively this step can be replaced by the followings:
       - Create a folder named `build`.
-  - Rename the `binding.51d` to `binding.gyp`
       - Run `node-gyp configure`
       - Run `node-gyp build`
+    - Platform specific:
+      - Windows
+        - By default this will look for Visual Studio 2019 and a minimum Windows SDK version `10.0.18362.0`.
+        - This can be overwritten by include `--msvs_version=[VS version]` and `--msvs_target_platform_version=[Windows SDK Version]` as part of the `npm install` command.
+          - **NOTE**: This is not recommended.
+Also, some time the latest SDK version is selected instead, as observed in environment with multiple SDK versions installed.
+Thus, only install the correct Visual Studio version and the minimum required Windows SDK version as recommended.
   - This will build the `FiftyOneDeviceDetectionHashV4.node` under `build/Release` folder.
   - Copy the `FiftyOneDeviceDetectionHashV4.node` to `build` directory (which is one level up) and rename it using the following convention.
     - Windows:
       - FiftyOneDeviceDetectionHashV4-win32-[ Node version ].node